-On July 16, 2014, the Company announced the commencement of an approximately \$5 million prefeasibility drill program, designed to upgrade the mineral resources contained in the PEA Phase 5 pit from Indicated and Inferred to a mix of Measured and Indicated categories.
+On July 16, 2014, the Company announced the commencement of an approximately \$5 million Pre-Feasibility drill program, designed to upgrade the mineral resources contained in the PEA Phase 5 pit from Indicated and Inferred to a mix of Measured and Indicated categories.
 The infill drill program commenced in August 2014 and was completed in late January 2015.
-The program comprised 40 holes and a total of approximately 19,265 metres combined RC precollars and core.
+The program comprised 40 core holes, many with RC pre-collars, totalling approximately 19,265 metres.

 RC pre-collars were generally restricted to barren, overlying volcanics.
-Drilling changed to HQ diameter core which was continually sampled over 2 metre intervals once mineralized rocks of the Yerington batholith were encountered or hole conditions dictated the change to core.
+Drilling changed to HQ diameter core, which was continually sampled over 2 metre intervals once mineralized rocks of the Yerington batholith were encountered or hole conditions dictated the change to core.
 Depths of holes ranged from 275 metres to 885 metres, depending on position within the Phase 5 pit, and hole angles varied from -60 to -90 degrees.

-Samples were submitted to Acme Analytical Laboratories ("Acme") in Reno and Elko for sample preparation and forwarded by Acme to their laboratory in Vancouver for analysis.
+Samples were submitted to Bureau Veritas Minerals Laboratories (formerly Acme Analytical Laboratories) ("Bureau Veritas") in Reno and Elko for sample preparation and forwarded by Bureau Veritas to their laboratory in Vancouver for analysis.
 Prepared standards, blanks and duplicates were inserted at the project site to monitor the quality control of the assay data.
 Entrée has a chain of custody program to ensure sample security during all stages of sample collection, cutting, shipping and storage.